 In its second phase, Project Here will provide public middle schools in Massachusetts the opportunity to apply for a comprehensive, multi-week, evidence-based curriculum, which will be made available to select schools through a grant application process.

 For more information about the grant program and to apply for grant funding, visit the Grant page of this website.
-The application process is now open.
-All applications must be submitted by June 22, 2018.
+The application process is closed, and final award decisions are being made.

 Developed in partnership with The Herren Project, the toolkit includes classroom materials and other resources designed to educate students about the risks of substance use and reinforce healthy decision-making skills.
 Each public school registered with Project Here will receive an educational toolkit, in both hard copy and online formats, to help the school deliver substance use prevention education.